saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 	![](images/25.png)

-## <a name="postman-interceptor"></a> Install Chrome Postman Interceptor application
+## <a name="postman-interceptor"></a> Install Chrome Postman Interceptor extension
-Another required tool is the Postman Interceptor app for Chrome.
+Another required tool is the Postman Interceptor extension for Chrome.
 This can be found on the Chrome Web Store.

 1. Navigate to <https://chrome.google.com/webstore/search/postman%20interceptor> and select the **Postman Interceptor** tool
 	![](images/26.png)